madbaron/key4hep-doc/developing-key4hep-software/SpackForDevelopers.md

 ### Using the local version as dependency

 Now that the local version has been installed, it would of course be nice to be able to use it in downstream packages as well.
-Spack doesn't pick package versions installed from local sources by default, but as with any other package it is possible to require a specific version of a dependency.
-This is described in a bit more detail [here](https://key4hep.github.io/key4hep-doc/spack-build-instructions/spack-advanced.html#concretizing-before-installation).

-Let's first find out how the version that we have just installed looks like
+As far as spack is concerned, a package that has been built from local sources is not really different from one that has been built from automatically downloaded sources.
+The main difference is that the fact that it has been built from local sources manifests in the spec
 ```bash
 spack find -lv lcio
 ```
-which will yield something similar to
+will yield something like
 ```
 ==> 1 installed package
 -- linux-ubuntu20.04-skylake / gcc@9.3.0 ------------------------